Stalking child molesters

 Although the Internet is an international entity that abides by few state boundaries, law enforcement

 agencies must adhere to procedures and laws peculiar to their own country.
-What may be illegal in
+What may be illegal in one country could be perfectly legal elsewhere.

 Even in nations with similar laws, such as Canada and the U.S., there are important differences.
 For

-instance, in Canada, it's illegal to post written depictions of sex with a minor online while in the U.S.,
+instance, in Canada, it's illegal to post written depictions of sex with a minor online while in the U.S., because of strict laws protecting free speech, such writing is not illegal.

 Still, by joining their expertise in different areas, law enforcement agents are able to double their